wenright/DeadlockTwitchOverlay/README.md

 ## TODO
 * poor item recognition for items that have cooldowns and are on cooldown.
 Will need to pull some additional data to better train this.
-* PIP mode breaks the overlay, and makes twitch UI uninteractable